matiasvallejosdev/notes-docs/developer-docs/web-development/css/CSS.md

 ```

 We now have multiple rows.
 Each row has as many flexbox children fitted into it as is sensible.
 Any overflow is moved down to the next line.

+### Flexbox property

+The flex CSS shorthand property sets how a flex item will grow or shrink to fit the space available in its flex container.

+- `flex-grow`

+The flex-grow CSS property sets the flex grow factor of a flex item's main size.

+This property specifies how much of the remaining space in the flex container should be assigned to the item (the flex grow factor).

+- `flex-shrink`

+The flex-shrink CSS property sets the flex shrink factor of a flex item.
+If the size of all flex items is larger than the flex container, items shrink to fit according to flex-shrink.

+- `flex-basis`

+The flex-basis CSS property sets the initial main size of a flex item.
+It sets the size of the content box unless otherwise set with box-sizing.

 ## Grid